-358. The Lemire tribunal explained that "[g]iven the characteristics of the Ukrainian process for the awarding of licenses, it is impossible to establish, with total certainty, how specific tenders would have been awarded if the National Council had not violated the FET standard."
-The tribunal further noted that "[i]f it can be proven that in the normal cause of events a certain cause will produce a certain effect, it can be safely assumed that a (rebuttable) presumption of causality between both events exists, and that the first is the proximate cause of the other."

-359. Additionally, one must be deemed to have foreseen the natural consequences of their wrongful acts, and to stand responsible for the damage caused.
+365. The Lemire tribunal explained that "[g]iven the characteristics of the Ukrainian cause will produce a certain effect, it can be safely assumed that a (rebuttable) presumption of causality between both events exists, and that the first is the proximate cause of the other."499 their wrongful acts, and to stand responsible for the damage caused.
 Therefore, the Lemire tribunal determined that: